-There may be a very small gap between the rear wheel and the parking brake with the risk that you could trap your fingers.
+There may be a very small gap between the rear wheel or the armrest front socket and the parking brake with the risk that you could trap your fingers.

 - Keep your fingers away from movable parts when using the brake, always keep your hand on the brake lever. - The distance between the brake shoe and the tire can be adjusted.
 The adjustment must be carried out by an authorized dealer.